Installing a Photo Ledge Without Power Tools

 Share the ♥︎

-Sometimes all you need is a quick DIY project to transform a space.
-And let’s be honest, sometimes that’s all you might have time for.
-Today I’m showing you how you can give a space a whole new look in under 30 minutes.
 The quick DIY I’m about to share with you took place in a part of our living room that we had not paid any attention to.
 It was basically a couch and a lamp against a wall.
 Good news, a blank slate like this is the best to work with.

 For the past two years I’ve wanted to install a photo ledge above our couch.
 With shorter ceilings in this part of our home, I needed something to make the room feel taller.
-What if I told you within 10 minutes I was able to install a photo ledge using zero power tools?
+What if I told you within 10 minutes I was able to install a photo ledge without power tools?
 It might sound too good to be true so I’m going to show you how this project was possible.

 I used three floating wall shelves by High and Mighty that are 36 inches each in flat black.
 They come in a few different sizes but this worked best for our couch and wall.
 I was very intrigued by how these were going to work considering I didn’t even have to get out a drill.

-Each floating shelf came with everything that I needed which was found on the back of each one.
-There was a template, a level that’s attached to the template, and mounting hardware.
-That’s it!
 Once I decided where I wanted to place them on the wall, each shelf was installed in under 3 minutes each.
 I do want to note that these High and Mighty floating shelves are for drywall only.

 I stuck the template on the wall where I wanted my floating shelf to hang.
 I made sure it was level by using the level that was attached to the template.
 This alone saved me so much time!